hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/_examples/header.md

     finally:
         sys.path[:] = original_path

-# Example test to demonstrate testing other imports
+# Example test to demonStarte testing other imports
 # ...
 (Add tests for other functions/classes, like from src import gs etc...) ...

 def test_import_gs():